diondrapeck/NetDissect/dataset/README.txt

                 code,number,name,frequency,coverage
                 e.g. 1,6,left,,

-                Although labels are stored under a unified code, this file lists a standard
-                dense coding that can be used for a specific subcategory of labels.
+                Although labels are stored under a unified code, this file lists a standard dense coding that can be used for a specific subcategory of labels.

         create_index_csv.py
                 python create_index_csv.py train_file.txt val_file.txt

                 Script to generate "index.csv" from the lmdb-associated .txt
 		files: one train and one val.

-                Extracts information about the image file name, diagnosis (benign, cancer, normal), the
+		Extracts information about the image file name and other designated labels
-                binary classification (1, 0), and the location of the imaged breast (left, right)